0xPIT/ESPGrind/README.md

 I used (and liked!)
 [Squareline Studio](https://squareline.io/) to create the UI (320x240).
 Most of the UI is flex layout, so it should be easy to adapt to other resolutions.

-My other coffee grinder by a well-known Italian company called "🚀".
-As I enjoy their UI on my "👊-o touch" mill daily, I ~~mostly stole it~~ was inspired by it.
-I added some nice arcs around the buttons that indicate the remaining time and simplified the settings screen.
+My other coffee grinder is made by a well-known Italian company called "🚀".
+As I enjoy their UI on my "👊-o touch" (👊 in German, i.e. [faʊ̯st]) mill daily, so I ~~mostly stole it~~ was inspired by it.
+I improved it by adding some nice arcs around the buttons that indicate the remaining time and simplified the settings screen.

 ### Features
 - 3 Programmable Timers (I, II, III)